 - Total Due: 122 €

-As for renewals, there's an option that can be used to suppress unnecessary invoices.
 Now that you know the basics, let's go back to Upgrades/Downgrades.
 This feature is based on refunding unused resources for the current billing cycle.
-I know that it sounds complicated so let's make an example.
+I know that it sounds complicated so let me make an example.

 - Subtotal: 50 €